Immerse yourself in scent as an art form in this innovative Chinatown gallery directed by neurologist-philosopher Andreas Keller.

 Photography: © Beholdr.
 Photo by Greg Navarro.

 Olfactory Art Keller is not your average gallery.
 You can’t just stand back and take in the art with your eyes.
 You have to sniff it out.
 Open lids.
 Unscrew bottles.
 Call up memories.
-And breathe.
+Breathe.

-Housed in a 9-by-23-foot former barbershop, the gallery is run by owner and director Andreas Keller, who fills the space with scented objects, olfactory experiences, and smell performances (as fabulous as they sound) designed to awaken and tease your sense of smell.
+Housed in a 9-by-23-foot former barbershop, the gallery is filled with scented objects, olfactory experiences, and “smell performances” designed to awaken and tease your sense of smell.
+Yes, they're as fabulous as they sound.

-Some artists are perfumers, but most are creators working with scent to conjure mythical, historical, or entirely imaginary encounters: the resinous air of a dying pine forest, the musk of a teenage boy’s bedroom, the intangible aroma of passion or shame.
-Together, they explore scent’s power to remind us of our humanness.
+Some artists are perfumers, but many more are creators working with scent to conjure mythical, historical, or entirely imaginary encounters: the resinous air of a dying pine forest, the musk of a teenage boy’s bedroom, the intangible aroma of passion or shame.
+Together, they explore the power of scent to remind us of our humanity.

-Each exhibition is a tiny act of self-destruction: every time you inhale a new smell, you’re breaking apart the molecules that bind to your receptors.
-In that moment, you’re altering—on a cellular level—your experience of the world forever.
-Literally.
+Each exhibition is a tiny act of self-destruction: every time you inhale a new smell, you break apart the molecules bound to your receptors.
+In that moment, you’re altering—at the cellular level—your experience of the world forever.

 Want to know where art is headed next?
 Here are the ones to watch.